 How to Make Garden Stepping Stones With Kids

-Making garden stepping stones is an affordable and easy class project that combines artistic autonomy with the scientific principles of viscosity and states of matter.
+Garden stepping stones are an affordable and easy class project that combine artistic autonomy with the scientific principles of viscosity and states of matter.
 They make fantastic mother and father’s day gifts, and add a personalized touch to any garden for years to come.
+Teachers looking for ways to reduce consumption of paper products may also enjoy the easy clean up of this sustainable arts and craft project that can be completed entirely outdoors!

 Garden Stepping Stone Supplies